peoplecallitinsanity/Data-Structures/Suffix Tree/README.md

 # Suffix Tree Implementation

 This project implements a suffix tree to efficiently handle suffix-related operations.
-The following functionalities are provided, with a total score of **50 points + 10 points from Valgrind**.

 ## Functionality Overview

 ### Building the Suffix Tree